 The treatment of croup depends on how severe the illness is.
-Because croup is caused by a virus, mild cases will usually clear up on its own.
-You can use simple, self care measures such as those listed in the table below to keep your child comfortable.
+Because croup is caused by a virus, a mild case will usually clear up on its own.
+You can use simple self-care measures such as those listed in the table below to keep your child comfortable.
 Moderate to severe cases need observation in hospital, often overnight.

 Simple measures to keep your child comfortable